Screenly/Anthias/README.md

   * Select the asset you just added in the drop-down, select the time frame you wish to display the asset and the duration (if image or website) and press 'Submit.'
  * Repeate for all the assets you want to display.

-Note: If you don't have any server where you can make your asset availalbe, you can use [public folders](https://www.dropbox.com/help/16/en) in Dropbox.
+Note: If you don't have any server where you can make your asset available, you can use [public folders](https://www.dropbox.com/help/16/en) in Dropbox.

 ## Requirements